 This service, developed by the Scottish Government, provides 12-18 months of tailored, flexible, and person-centred pre-employment support to those who want to find and stay in fair and sustainable work.
 The service offers supported employment, which follows a recognised model that enables disabled individuals to learn on the job with the help of colleagues and a job coach.
-The Wise Group delivers this service across areas in the West of Scotland.
+The Wise Group delivers this service across areas in the West of Scotland, with other organisations delivering Fair Start Scotland in partnership with the Scottish Government elsewhere.